What licensing requirements should I look for when choosing an artist?

 What is Microblading?

-Microblading (also known as micro-stroking, eyebrow embroidery, and feathered brows) is a relatively new, manual method.
-It is done using a very fine blade to deposit pigment into the epidermis.
-Many clients are under the impression that microblading is not a tattoo, however, anytime color is placed into the skin with any device, it is a tattoo process.
+Microblading (also known as micro-stroking, eyebrow embroidery, and feathered brows) is a relatively new, manual method of tattooing.
+It is done using a very fine blade to deposit pigment into the upper layers of the skin.
+Many clients are falsely under the impression that microblading is not a tattoo.
+Anytime pigment is implanted under the skin with any device, this is precisely the definition of a tattoo.
 Microblading is a great option for those who are seeking an ultra natural look.
-Because this is a manual technique, the color that is implanted is extremely shallow (in the first two layers of the epidermis) and yearly touch ups are recommended.
+Because this is a manual technique, the color that is implanted is extremely superficial and touch ups are recommended biannually.